Anthony Michell: Later years

 In May 1934, Michell was elected a Fellow of the Royal Society in the first year of his nomination.
 In 1938, he received the Kernot Memorial Medal from the University of Melbourne, which was awarded for distinguished engineering achievement in Australia.
 He was the recipient of the James Watt International Medal in 1942 on the nomination of the Institution of Engineers (Australia), the Engineering Institute of Canada, and the South African Institution of Engineers.

-In 1950, at the age of eighty, Michell published his fine book on lubrication.
-Of distinctive style, the book is wide-ranging yet concise, original and thorough, and provides a good starting point for students of the subject.
+In 1950, at the age of eighty, Michell published his book on lubrication.
+It covers many topics in a brief format and includes his own research.
+The book is used as a resource for students studying the subject.

 Anthony George Maldon Michell was a bachelor and lived in Prospect Hill Road, Camberwell, until his death in 1959 at the age of eighty-eight.

 In 1978 the Institution of Engineers Australia created the AGM Michell Medal, which is awarded annually for outstanding service in the profession of mechanical engineering.